LAMPSPUC/ControlPowerFlow.jl/README.md

-# BrazilianPowerModels.jl
+# ControlPowerFlow.jl

-Adaptation of PowerModels.jl for Energisa MUST II
+Adaptation of PowerModels.jl for classical Brazilian control actions in power flow analysis